 Individual taxpayers can still claim investment interest expenses as an itemized deduction on Schedule A of their Form 1040 tax returns.
 The Tax Cuts and Jobs Act (TCJA) eliminated most miscellaneous itemized deductions beginning in 2018 through at least 2025, but the investment interest deduction has survived.

 Investment interest is interest paid on a loan where the proceeds were used to purchase property you held for investment.
 According to the Internal Revenue Service, "Property held for investment includes property that produces interest, dividends, annuities, or royalties not derived in the ordinary course of a trade or business.
 It also includes property that produces gain or loss."

 In other words, if you take out a loan to buy stocks, interest on that loan can be deducted as investment interest.
 Investment interest should also be deducted when you're calculating the 3.8 percent unearned income Medicare contribution tax on net investment income.

 Limitations on the Deduction

-The amount of interest that can be deducted in any particular year is limited to the taxpayer's net investment income for that same year.
+The amount of interest that can be deducted in any particular year is limited to a taxpayer's net investment income for that same year.
 It can't exceed that amount.

-Investment income "includes your gross income from property held for investment (such as interest, dividends, annuities, and royalties).
+"Your gross income from property held for investment (such as interest, dividends, annuities, and royalties).
 Investment income does not include Alaska Permanent Fund dividends.
-It also does not include qualified dividends or net capital gain unless you choose to include them," according to the IRS.
+It also does not include qualified dividends or net capital gain unless you choose to include them."

 How to Calculate Your Investment Income